JetBrains/resharper-unity/readme.md

   <img src="docs/invoke_completion.png" width="209">

+Networking:

+* Code completion, find usages and rename support for string literals in `[SyncVar(hook = "OnValueChanged")]`.
+* Highlight usage of `SyncVarAttribute` in any class other than `NetworkBehaviour` as an error.

 Inspections and Quick Fixes:

+* Empty event functions are shown as dead code, with a quick fix to remove the method.
+* Using the `SyncVarAttribute` inside any class other than `NetworkBehaviour` is treated as an error.
 * Inspection and Quick Fix to use `CompareTag` instead of string comparison.

   <img src="docs/compare_tag.gif" width="509">